lynnliu030/berkeley-os-prelim/system_structure/README.md

 5. Why: They aim to combine the best features of both monolithic and microkernels, making them versatile for a variety of applications.

 ### Exokernel
+Maximizes flexibility and performance at the cost of system-wide reliability and security.

 1. Flexibility: Very high, direct hardware access.
 2. Reliability: Risky, bad code can crash system.
 3. Security: Less secure, minimal isolation.